 We hear small groups within the ensemble and even duets with Polina singing and playing piano, joined by Merlin Shepherd on a Turkish G clarinet, and a song telling the story of a soul’s journey through it’s reincarnation, sung in old Russian style, unaccompanied.

-As the album closes with Polina’s signature wordless song Ay–yay–yay we are led into a world when east Europe hosts the Jewish and the Islamic, as Polina was brought up in Tartastan.
+As the album closes with Polina’s signature wordless song Ay–yay–yay we are led into a world when east Europe hosts the Jewish and the Islamic, as Polina was brought up in Tatarstan.
 At the start of the final piece, she calls the faithful lovers of Music to prayer in a style that is reminiscent of the Muezzin that she heard as a Jewish child growing up in an Islamic Republic.

-Most of the lyrics are written by Polina who is a decendant of the 18th Century Cossak Hryhorii Savych Skovoroda, a famous Ukrainian poet and philosopher.
+Most of the lyrics are written by Polina who is a descendant of the 18th Century Cossak Hryhorii Savych Skovoroda, a famous Ukrainian poet and philosopher.
 An impressionist journey across the Steppes, Civilization is an excursion into wonders, joy, beauty and sensitivity but also fierce dance rhythms and driving, pulsing, passionate beats of Eastern Europe.
 Not to be missed!